daninge/pytest-expect-test/README.rst

 A fixture to support expect tests (golden tests) in pytest

-This code was almost entirely copied from [ezyang/expecttest](https://github.com/ezyang/expecttest) which is a unittest implementation of the same thing
+This code was mostly copied from `ezyang/expecttest <https://github.com/ezyang/expecttest>`_ who wrote an implementation for unittest.

 Installation
 ------------